ndev-kit/ndev-settings/README.md

 **Workaround**: If you don't need npe1 runtime behavior plugins, you can disable the adapter in napari:

 1. Go to `File` -> `Preferences` -> `Plugins`
-2. Uncheck "Use npe2 adaptor"
+2. Uncheck "Use npe2 adapter"
 3. Restart napari

 This dramatically improves widget loading times since only pure npe2 plugins are discovered.